Direct Entry to Carroll's Nursing Program

 - Completion of mathematics through Intermediate Algebra (Algebra II) by the 6th semester

-- Submission and completion (receipt of all supporting credentials) of application by the November 1st deadline and listing Nursing as the first major interest
+- Submission and completion (receipt of all supporting credentials) of application by the November 1st priority deadline and listing Nursing as the first major interest

-Please note: not all candidates meeting the minimum eligibility criteria will be selected for the Direct Entry Program.
+- Not all candidates meeting the minimum eligibility criteria will be selected for the Direct Entry Program.

 Should I submit additional letters of recommendation or updated test scores?